cambridge-ceu/csd3/docs/applications/VEP.md

 Bio::DB:HTS is in [https://github.com/Ensembl/Bio-DB-HTS](https://github.com/Ensembl/Bio-DB-HTS) and change can be made to the `Makefile` of htslibs for a desired location, to be used by `Build.PL` via its command line parameters.

 It is notable that VEP accepts compress (.gz) input.
 It is worthwhile to check for the VEP plugins: [https://github.com/Ensembl/VEP_plugins](https://github.com/Ensembl/VEP_plugins).
-For instance, to enable the PolyPhen_SIFT plugin we first generate the database.
+For instance, to enable the PolyPhen_SIFT plugin we first generate the database and then annotate locally.

 ```bash
 cd ${HPC_WORK}